eLPog/To_Do_List_Backend/Readme.md

 -Upon successful login, the token is added to the database, and on successful logout, it is removed from it.
 This enables the token to be deactivated on request.

+-if the user has forgotten the password, a new random password will be created and sent to the provided email

 Tasks:

 The logged user can take the following actions on the note: